Generic Name: Atorvastatin calcium

 Atorvastatin calcium significantly reduced the rate of coronary events [either fatal coronary heart disease (46 events in the placebo group vs. 40 events in the Atorvastatin calcium group) or non-fatal MI (108 events in the placebo group vs. 60 events in the Atorvastatin calcium group)] with a relative risk reduction of 36% [(based on incidences of 1.9% for Atorvastatin calcium vs. 3.0% for placebo), p=0.0005 (see Figure 1)].
 The risk reduction was consistent regardless of age, smoking status, obesity, or presence of renal dysfunction.
 The effect of Atorvastatin calcium was seen regardless of baseline LDL levels.
 Due to the small number of events, results for women were inconclusive.

-Atorvastatin calcium also significantly decreased the relative risk for revascularization procedures by 42%.
+Atorvastatin calcium also significantly decreased the relative risk for revascularization procedures by 42% (incidences of 1.4% for Atorvastatin calcium and 2.5% for placebo).
 Although the reduction of fatal and non-fatal strokes did not reach a pre-defined significance level (p=0.01), a favorable trend was observed with a 26% relative risk reduction (incidences of 1.7% for Atorvastatin calcium and 2.3% for placebo).
 There was no significant difference between the treatment groups for death due to cardiovascular causes (p=0.51) or noncardiovascular causes (p=0.17).